 Yes, barn doors look good and are trendy, but they’re also an ideal solution for many homes.
 Because they don’t swing open, they can be a major space saver and are ideal for entrances to closets, bathrooms, laundry rooms, and more.

 It's important to note that this door doesn't come with any of the hardware needed to install it, so you'll have to pick that up yourself.
-The pinewood is also unfinished, so you will need to stain or paint it yourself.
+The pinewood is also unfinished, so you will need to know how to stain or paint the wood yourself.
 This door measures 37 x 84 inches, but a 33-inch option is also available for narrower doorways.

 If you’re looking for a barn door straight out of Magnolia Home, this pick channels that modern farmhouse chic style perfectly.
 It’s made of 100 percent alder hardwood planks with visible screws that add a little bit of rustic flair to an otherwise simple design.